mjpablo23/NYTArticleSearch/project_2_readme.md

 * [ ] Replace the embedded `WebView` with [Chrome Custom Tabs](http://guides.codepath.com/android/Chrome-Custom-Tabs) using a custom action button for sharing. (_**2 points**_)

 The following **additional** features are implemented:
-* [y] clears the gridview for new searches so old search results aren't shown
+* [y] clears the gridview for new searches so old search results aren't shown.  less confusing

 * [ ] List anything else that you can get done to improve the app functionality!